reflex-dev/reflex-web/blog/2024-06-04-using-table-component.md

 ## Sorting and Filtering

-(State.sort_values, State.load_entries, rx.select in content)
-(State.filter_values, State.load_entries, rx.input in content)
+Now that we are able to add, edit and delete data from our table, let's explore how to sort and filter this data as needed.

 ### Sorting

 For sorting the `rx.select` component is used.
 The data is sorted based on the attributes of the `Customer` class.
 When a select item is selected, as the `on_change` event trigger is hooked up to the `sort_values` event handler, the data is sorted based on the state variable `sort_value` attribute selected.
 This works by setting the state var `sort_value` and then running `self.load_entries`.

-The sorting query gets the `sort_column` based on the state variable `sort_value`, it gets the order using the `asc` function from sql and finally uses the `order_by` function.
+The sorting query gets the `sort_column` based on the state variable `sort_value`.
+It gets the order using the `asc` function from sql and finally uses the `order_by` function.
 If the `sort_value` is not `payments`, as this is a `float` type, then the items in the sort column are also put to lower case using `func.lower`, so capitalisation of words will not affect the sorting.

 ### Filtering